bevyengine/bevy-website/content/learn/book/control-flow/systems.md

 ## Accessing Data In Systems

 One of the major benefits of Bevy's system abstraction is that it easily and efficiently ["splits the borrow"] of a `World`.
-When a system is ran, the requested data is automatically fetched from the `World`.
+When a system is run, the requested data is automatically fetched from the `World`.
 Other systems are prevented from accessing the requested data if their access would violate the rules of the borrow checker.
 The prime directive of Rust still applies: accessing `World` data can be mutable *or* shared, but never both at once.